seancoreyry/Sec460-Final/README.md

 # Sec460-Final
-# This basic app will test hosting a streamlit app using the google cloud.
+# This basic app will implement google cloud to assist with hosting a streamlit application.